open-telemetry/opentelemetry.io/content/en/docs/languages/php/instrumentation.md

 you create a [`Tracer`](/docs/concepts/signals/traces/#tracer).

 If a `TracerProvider` is not created, the OpenTelemetry APIs for tracing will use a no-op implementation and fail to generate data.
-As explained next, modify the `instrumentation.ts` (or `instrumentation.js`) file to include all the SDK initialization code in Node and the browser.

 If you followed the instructions to [initialize the SDK](#initialize-the-sdk) above, you have a `TracerProvider` setup for you already.
 You can continue with